openbiox/awosome-bioinformatics/README.md

 - [kinact](http://biosig.unimelb.edu.au/kinact/): a computational approach for predicting activating missense mutations in protein kinases
 - [VAReporter](http://rnd.cgu.edu.tw/vareporter/): VAReporter can provide comprehensive annotation by integrating a wide variety of biomedical databases
 - [SNPnexus](http://www.snp-nexus.org/): SNPnexus was designed to simplify and assist in the selection of functionally relevant Single Nucleotide Polymorphisms (SNP) for large-scale genotyping studies of multifactorial disorders
+- [Oncoscape](https://oncoscape.sttrcancer.org/): an online open-access dataanalysis and visualization platform that empowers researchers and clinicians to discover novel patterns and relationships between linked clinical and molecular data

 ##### Clinical Annotation